Book cover

 6.8 Strategy

-Context: Suppose we are implementing a data structures library with the following class:
+Context: Let’s consider a scenario where we are implementing a data structures library with the following class:

 class MyList {